Pillows for Prisoners is an initiative to get pillows to female inmates in the Salt Lake County Jail for the holidays and Mothers Day.

 In a 2004 Utah Department of Corrections Report surveying female prison inmates:

-What this tells us is that while yes, these women are not operating in a vacuum—the majority started out with not only less opportunities and less support to succeed, but were dealt the awful hand of abuse and victimization before they were even adults.
+What this tells us is that the majority of these women started out with not only less opportunities and less support to succeed, but were dealt the awful hand of abuse and victimization before they were even adults.

 Because of the very specific restrictions on what comes in and out of the jail, collections received are turned over to the Salt Lake County Council, and earmarked for the jail.
 Salt Lake Metro Jail places a mass order for pillows, and then will distribute to inmates for the holidays.